Divide-By-0/blog/content/posts/tv.md

 ## Previous

+### 2024

+- **Spy X Family**: 7/10.
+Heart warming story about family with a hilarious little girl.
+The plot is not very deep nor is it particularly insightful, but it's a relaxing and comedic show.

 ### 2023

 This year I've basically exclusively watched anime, compared to almost none before.
+I was almost immediately impressed by the excellence of storytelling.

 - ⭐ **Attack on Titan** ⭐: 6/10 Season 1, 9/10 Season 2, 10/10 Season 3, 10/10 Season 4.
 I think that season 4 is so masterful and beautiful that it is 100% worth continuing *especially* if you didn't like season 1 -- I have never felt deeper emotions while watching television.
 It is definitely worth it.